 The Umayyad army, whether drawn by the prospect of conquest, of the vast riches that were said to be there for the taking at the Abbey of St. Martin of Tours, or both, were under the command of the governor of Cordoba, Abdul Rahman al-Ghafiqi, and numbered…wait, I don’t even know when this battle was fought, let alone how many people fought in it.
 The Franks were likely outnumbered, with most realistic estimates coming in around 20,000 on the high end, compared to 50,000 on the Umayyad side.
 But the Umayyads were on the march and therefore scattered, while Charles was able to assemble his entire force and wait for his enemy to come to him.
 Which they did, in large part because, well, they simply had no idea that Charles was waiting for them.
 The Umayyads appear to have had no clue that there were large Germanic kingdoms in this area that were capable of mustering sizable armies, so they didn’t even bother sending scouts ahead of the main body of the army and they never stopped to assemble before strolling right into Charles’s position.
 Oops.
 And while the infantry-based Frankish army was at a disadvantage compared to the cavalry-based Umayyad army, because Charles was able to pick the battlefield he selected one where the Umayyads would be forced to charge uphill at the Franks, who were massed into a phalanx.

 Even with that advantage, it’s fairly remarkable that the Franks were able to withstand multiple Umayyad cavalry charges without breaking, and Frankish sources naturally give Charles a lot of credit for the army holding together.
-Charles then used what cavalry he did have on a very creative operation behind enemy lines.
-He sent them around the Umayyad army to strike their camp.
-When word began to reach the Umayyad soldiers that their booty and slaves were being carried off by the Franks, several of them began to turn and head back to defend their wealth.
+Charles then used what cavalry he did have by sending them around the Umayyad army to strike their camp.
+When word began to reach the Umayyad soldiers that their accumulated booty and slaves were being carried off by the Franks, several of them began to turn and head back to defend their wealth.
 It didn’t take much for that to snowball into a full retreat.
 With thousands of Umayyad soldiers dead, including Ghafiqi, the army decided against pressing its luck, and instead of assembling for another round of fighting the next day, they high-tailed it back to Iberia.

-The Umayyads did invade north of the Pyrenees again, in the late 730s, but that incursion never got as far into Frankish territory as this one, and its ultimate failure was the last time a large Muslim army campaigned on the territory of modern France, though Muslim raiders crossed the mountains from time to time.
-It can also be argued that the failure at Tours, or rather the broader failure to advance north from Iberia, was part of the reason the Umayyads fell.
-Their caliphate was so dependent on booty that, when the conquests began to reach their geographic limits and the booty began to peter out, it’s no surprise that political power slipped from their grasp.
+The Umayyads did invade north of the Pyrenees again, in the late 730s, but that incursion never got as far into Frankish territory as this one, and its failure represents the last time a large Muslim army campaigned on the territory of modern France–though Muslim raiders still crossed the mountains from time to time.
+You can make an argument that the failure at Tours, as part of a broader empire-wide slowdown in territorial conquest, was one reason the Umayyads eventually fell.
+Their caliphate was so dependent on booty that, when it began to peter out, it was probably inevitable that political power would eventually slip from their grasp.